shan-wrench/shan-wrench/README.md

 # Hi there! 👋
-I'm **Dilshan Nuwantha Wickramasingha**, a passionate learner and enthusiast in the fields of machine learning, computer vision, and robotics.
+I'm **Dilshan Nuwantha Wickramasingha**, a passionate learner and enthusiast in the fields of robotics, machine learning and computer vision.

 ## Skills
 - Machine Learning